daniellelei/Textmining_caseOLAP/README.md

 # Textmining_caseOLAP
-All codes were generated for textmining project by Danielle Lei.
+All codes in these files were generated for textmining project by Danielle Lei.